 Don’t focus only on welcome bonuses while forgetting about loyal customers.

-Create a reward program that gives players reasons to return.
+Apply proven player retention strategies and create a reward program that gives players reasons to return.
 Send personalized offers based on their playing habits.

 Build a community where players feel valued.
 Watch playing patterns to spot unhappy customers before they leave.

-You need staff for technical support, customer service, marketing and security-often 24 hours a day.
+You need staff for technical support, customer service, marketing, and security, often 24 hours a day.

 Your platform needs constant updates, new games, and fresh promotions to stay competitive.